Trainer: Suzanne Kingston

 Trainer: Karin Walker

-This advanced hybrid practice model provides an invaluable additional resource to supplement the established family mediation model.
+This is postponed - This advanced hybrid practice model provides an invaluable additional resource to supplement the established family mediation model.

 This live and interactive course will be run online across two days.